CARING FOR YOUR NEW PUPPY

 Which of your puppies are available?

-All our available puppies are listed on our website, which receives live updates.
-Puppies that have just become available will appear on the site instantly, and puppies who are no longer available will be removed.
-Each of our available puppies is ready to go home today!
+All our available puppies are listed on our website, which receives regular updates.
+Puppies that have just become available will appear on the page, and puppies who are no longer available will be removed.
+All puppy pricing, availability and descriptions are believed to be accurate, but we do not warrant or guarantee such accuracy.
+To confirm pricing, availability and descriptions of our puppies, please call, email or text message the store.

 OTHER FREQUENTLY ASKED QUESTIONS